Syrian Civil War Fast Facts

 February 7, 2012 - The Gulf Cooperation Council announces its member states are pulling their ambassadors from Damascus and expelling the Syrian ambassadors in their countries.

-February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for Syrian president Bashar al-Assad to step down.
+February 16, 2012 - The United Nations General Assembly passes a nonbinding resolution endorsing the Arab League plan for Syrian President al-Assad to step down.
 The vote was 137 in favor and 12 against, with 17 abstentions.

 February 26, 2012 - Syrians vote on a constitutional referendum in polling centers across the country.
-Almost 90% of voters approve the changes to the constitution, which includes the possibility of a multi-party system.
+Almost 90% of voters approve the changes to the constitution, which include the possibility of a multi-party system.

 March 13, 2012 - Kofi Annan, the UN special envoy to Syria, meets in Turkey with government officials and Syrian opposition members.
-He visits Syria over the weekend where he calls for a cease-fire, the release of detainees and allowing unfettered access to relief agencies to deliver much needed aid.
+In a vist to Syria over the weekend, he calls for a ceasefire, the release of detainees and allowing unfettered access to relief agencies to deliver much-needed aid.

 March 15, 2012 - The Gulf Cooperation Council announces that the six member countries will close their Syrian embassies and calls on the international community "to stop what is going on in Syria."
 The council members include the United Arab Emirates, Bahrain, Saudi Arabia, Oman, Qatar and Kuwait.